-TRLA seeks an experienced, felony-qualified attorney for its Bee County offices and surrounding areas.
+TRLA seeks an experienced, felony-qualified attorneys for its Rio Grande Valley and Bee County offices and surrounding areas.
 With caseload controls, staff investigators and a solid litigation budget, the program emphasizes zealous advocacy in a rural environment.
 The program costs are split equally between the state and the participating counties.

 Texas RioGrande Legal Aid, with 175 attorneys, is the largest civil legal services program in the nation, covering a 68-county service area in Southwest Texas.
 Indigent defense services through the TRLA non-profit corporation began approximately ten years ago, and have now been extended to 8 counties.
 The non-profit arrangement establishes a strong measure of independence for defender staff, backed by a firm with a strong national reputation for zealous advocacy.
 TRLA provides its defender clients the full range of representation, both civil and criminal, including advice on the immigration consequences of a criminal conviction.
 A mental health component is being added to the program in the fall.